thedejijoseph/pusher/README.md

 ## Notes

 - Tool supports only Linux systems
-- Only files, directly in the specified folders and all sub-folders, are uploaded
+- Only files placed directly in the specified folders are uploaded.
+Sub-directories are not considered
-- That is, upload does not retain file path
+- **Important** Uploaded files are immediately deleted
+- If upload fails, they are 'scheduled'.
+Upload is retried periodically (to-do), or you can manually push 'scheduled' files
-- All files from all folders being watched are placed as is, in a folder in your Google Drive (PusherUploads)
+- All files from all folders being watched are placed as is, in a folder in your Google Drive (PusherUploads).
+Path information is not retained (ie: ~/ToBackup/app.txt will appear as app.txt)
 - Once created, the PusherUploads folder can be renamed or moved around to your origanizational preference (but not deleted)
 - If the PusherUploads folder is deleted, for the tool to upload new content, it will re-create the PusherUploads folder